daezeri/StarWarsFFG/README-fr.md

 - 29/05/2020 - Esrin - Minor bugfix to vehicle sheet, various fields will now accept string values to allow for from-to values as requested by Alex | HDScurox.
 - 28/05/2020 - Esrin - Brought the Minion sheet inventory in line with the latest Character sheet changes.
 Added talents to Minion sheet.
 Fixed a minor bug with group skill calculations (thanks Alex | HDScurox for the bug report).
 - 25/05/2020 - Esrin - Character sheet tweaks.
 Continued improvements to the inventory display in advance of equipable item support.
-- 22/05/2020 - Esrin - Minor bug fixes and tweaks, compatibility check with FVTT 0.6.0 stable release.
+- 22/05/2020 - Esrin - Minor Correction de buges and tweaks, compatibility check with FVTT 0.6.0 stable release.
 - 18/05/2020 - alfarobl - Tweak to dice display orders to match the chat order, kindly provided by alfarobl.
 - 18/05/2020 - Esrin - A very hacky method has been introduced to allow the built in FoundryVTT combat tracker to roll initiative using FFG dice results.
 The resulting number is made up of successes and advantages.
 For example 1 success and 2 advantage would result in 1.02 for the initiative tracker.
 Warning, there might be bugs with this solution!
 Initiative can be switched between Vigilance and Cool via the System Settings section of the world configuration.
 - 13/05/2020 - Esrin - Continued sheet design tweaks.